spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README.md

 ```
-### Configure Zabbix for monitoring /Templates / Linux by Zabbix agent
+### Configure Zabbix for monitoring Passive checks

+* In the Interfaces parameter, add Agent interface and specify the IP address or DNS name of the Linux machine where the agent is installed.
+* In the Templates parameter, type or select Linux by Zabbix agent.

 ![Docker Influxdb host](https://github.com/spawnmarvel/linux-and-azure/blob/main/azure-extra-linux-vm/zabbix_monitoring_vms/images/influxdb_host.jpg)